Water protests in tech hub expose urban India's growing pains

 Several big employers contacted by Reuters said the violence had not changed their view of the city as an attractive place to be based.
 None was prepared to be quoted.

-Yet major infrastructure problems like congestion and poor water management, if not adequately addressed, may over time blunt Bengaluru's edge over other dynamic commercial centers in India and beyond.
+Yet major infrastructure problems like congestion and poor water management, if not adequately addressed, may over time blunt Bengaluru's edge over other dynamic commercial centres in India and beyond.

 To some, Bengaluru's rise mirrors India's economic progress over the past two decades, with business parks staffed with thousands of young, English-speaking graduates lured by the city's cosmopolitan feel and well-paid office jobs.